Women in the Spanish Civil War: Nationalists and Catholics

 Falangist women activists were often divided into groups, which were largely based on age.
-Younger activists often to be outside the home, working on Nationalist goals in Nationalist women's organizations.
+Younger activists were often outside the home, working on Nationalist goals in Nationalist women's organizations.
 Older women Nationalist activists believed they should be outside the public eye, serving Nationalist interests by working in the home.
 Nationalist women in more rural, less cosmopolitan cities, often had more privileges than their urban counterparts.
 They were able to leave the house, regardless of their marital status, and engage in the everyday tasks required for living.
 Few people noticed and cared.
 While Nationalist forces believed women should be at home, the realities of war meant that women were required to work outside the home, in factories and other businesses.
 During the war, Nationalist publications encouraged women to stay at home in service of the family.
 They were discouraged from shopping, going to the movies and engaging in other behavior viewed as frivolous by Nationalist male leaders.

 Nationalist supporting women behind Nationalist lines also sometimes were involved in auxiliary roles.
 This included working as nurses, provisioners and support personnel.
 They were encouraged to do so by men as a means of supporting the traditional Spanish family structure.

 Many Spanish women during the war sided with the Nationalists, embracing the strict gender roles put forth by the Catholic Church.
 The sister of José Antonio Primo de Rivera worked to mobilize these women in Sección Femenina, an umbrella organization of Falange, during the pre-Civil War period and later during the war.
 From 300 members in 1934, its membership swelled to 400,000 in 1938.
 Women involved with the organization often went on to work for Auxilio Social, which acted as a social assistance organization for widows, orphans and the destitute by providing them with food and clothing.
 In all these roles, Spanish Nationalist women never did so with the intention of challenging male authority; they wanted to see the continuance of Republican gender roles and to strengthen the Spanish family.

 Starting in October 1937, Sección Femenina de la Falange Española started actively recruiting single women between the ages of 17 and 35 to do social work as a volunteer for six months.
 In some cases, service was mandatory.
 It represented the first mass mobilization of women by Nationalist forces.

 Auxilio Social became the largest Nationalist social aid organization during the civil war.
 It was modeled after Nazi Germany's Winter Aid program.
 Staffed by women wearing blue uniforms with white aprons, they worked in taking care of children and other displaced people, and in distributing aid.
 The purpose of women in this organization was to serve others in maintaining traditional Spanish families within a patriarchal state.